MrPratula/sdn-project/README.md

 Project for the Software defined network course.

+(All the material in the folder sdn-lab-template are scripts provided by the professor available on his GitHub repo)

 The aim of the project is to use OpenFlow architecture to install rules on SDN switches to block all traffic that is not HTTP GET.